 We also offer the following discounts for Kingston University alumni:

-You can see current projects and course activities on our Instagram page or view the project work of our past students from this course below.
+You can see current projects and course activities on our Instagram page or see below for project work of past students from this course.

 Our links with professional practice provide a real-world base for our courses.
 They also help us to ensure your studies are kept up-to-date and relevant to the workplace.